stutaylo/cloudbackup/README.md

 Written because I need to sometimes quickly back up and restore things offsite without thinking.

+* NOTE YOU PROBABLY WANT TO BE USING THE OFFICIAL SWIFT CLI, THIS HAS
+* BEEN WRITTEN AS AN EXCERSISE IN PLAYING WITH PYRAX.

 Before using update the accounts hash to include username and api key.
 In theory, you could add additional hashes to the list to backup to two seperate cloud accounts at the same time in different regions (though this has not been tested yet..)

+Requires you to install the pyrax python module:

+eg. pip install pyrax

 To backup:
 ==========